yosieph/Project1/README.md

 #  Recommendations

 Our recommendations or insights for future research in this area are:
 Exploration of Other Factors:
 Further analysis considered additional factors like population and economic indicators, energy consumption over the years, revealing potential relationships between these variables and energy consumption.
-Those relationships may offer insights into energy demand patterns and the adoption of low-carbon energy sources and gives more valuable information  for policymakers and energy planners as they prepare for future energy needs.

 # Team Members: Danik Lafrance, Khadija Fahr, Yosieph Fissuh